jackyzha0/jackyzha0.github.io/content/thoughts/double-consciousness.md

 Related: [hermeneutical injustice](thoughts/hermeneutical%20injustice.md), [epistemic injustice](thoughts/epistemic%20injustice.md)

-In the context of marginalized knowers needing to model how their actions are perceived by dominantly situated kn owers.
+In the context of marginalized knowers needing to model how their actions are perceived by dominantly situated knowers.

 Tom Robinson exhibits this in *To Kill a Mockingbird*, when he recognizes his 'mistake' in saying he felt sorry for Ewell.